-- This event is intended for social bowlers.
-Players who have recently won a medal in a Provincial Championship are encouraged to play with novice players. - The event format is flexible and will be finalized by the drawmaster and the BA office.
-The typical format will be a two-day event with three games on the first day against randomly drawn opponents.
+- This event is intended for all bowlers.
+Players who have recently won a medal in a Provincial Championship are encouraged to play with novice players. - The event format is flexible and will be finalized by the drawmaster and the BA office. - The typical format will be a two-day event with three games on the first day against randomly drawn opponents.
 Teams are placed into divisions and compete within those divisions on the second day.

-Novice Pairs
+North/South Novice Pairs

-- Three bowls per player 12 ends 2.5 hour time limit. - Entrants shall have no more than three years of lawn bowling experience or membership (including the current year).
-Years of experience or membership for this purpose does not commence until the year following the entrant's thirteenth birthday. - Individuals who have won a medal in any Provincial Championship or have won a gold medal in an Alberta Novice Pairs event are ineligible. - The event format is flexible and will be finalized by the drawmaster and the BA office.
+- Three bowls per player 12 ends (no tiebreakers) - 2 hour time limit including trial ends. - Entrants shall have no more than three years of lawn bowling experience or membership (including the current year).
+Years of experience or membership for this purpose does not commence until the year following the entrant's thirteenth birthday. - Individuals who have won a medal in any Provincial (excluding youth and para) or National Championship, or have won a gold medal in an Alberta Novice Pairs event are ineligible. - The event format is flexible and will be finalized by the drawmaster and the BA office.

-Alberta Club Championship - Development Triples (Revised for 2023)
+North/South Development Snowball Triples (Revised for 2025)

-- This event is intended to provide relatively new players with an opportunity to gain experience playing with more experienced players in a competitive setting. - Three bowls per player 14 ends 2.5 hour time limit. - No more than one player per team may have played in a Canadian Championship6 in the previous three years or have won a Provincial Championship in the current year. - Each team must have at least one player with no more than three years' experience.
+- This event is intended to provide relatively new players with an opportunity to gain experience playing with more experienced players in a competitive setting. - Three bowls per player 12 ends, snowball format (rotate up a position every 4 ends) - No tiebreakers - 2 hour time limit including trials - New (2025) No more than one player per team may have played in a Canadian Championship (excludes open entry Canadian Championships unless the player medaled at the event) in the previous three years or have won a Provincial Championship (excluding youth and para) in the current year - Each team must have at least one player with no more than three years' experience.
 All players on a team must be members of the same club. - The event format is flexible and will be finalized by the drawmaster and the BA office